Actions on Inadvertent Entry to IMC

 Once you recognise you are losing visual references, you must make a firm decision to trust and control the aircraft using available flight instruments.

-· Try and maintain the correct attitude for straight and level flight.
+• Try to maintain the correct attitude for straight and level flight.

 Concentration should be maintained on the AI with occasional glances at the direction indicator (DI).
 When reaching your desired exit heading, gently roll the wings level to select the straight and level attitude again.